I have a disability and need accommodations. How do I get started?

 We request that students book their exams 14 days in advance.
 We strongly suggest that you book any exams or quizzes that you will need proctoring, at the beginning of the quarter.
 Do not wait to book your tests.

-Please come to the CAE Proctoring Center during our walk-in hours of Monday – Thursday, 11am – 1pm, and we will check the schedule for availability.
+Please come to the CAE Testing Center during our walk-in hours of Monday – Thursday, 11am – 1pm, and we will check the schedule for availability.

 CAE will supply OID scantrons only.
 We will not supply Blue Books.
 Students should arrive to the testing location with everything they will need to complete their exams.